// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 • UI feels older

-• Photo logging absent
+• No photo logging

-Best for: Cost-sensitive users who want a paid tier
+Best for: Cost-sensitive users who want a paid tier and don't need AI

 Visit FatSecret Premium Plus